 Brownwood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Brownwood is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Brownwood who work in office and administrative support (13.33%), healthcare (10.42%), and sales jobs (10.25%).

-The percentage of adults in Brownwood who are college-educated is close to the national average for all communities of 21.84%: 18.66% of the adults in Brownwood have a bachelor's degree or advanced degree.
+In terms of college education, Brownwood is nearly on par with the US average for all cities of 21.84%: 18.66% of adults 25 and older in Brownwood have a bachelor's degree or advanced degree.

 The per capita income in Brownwood in 2010 was $20,148, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $80,592 for a family of four.
 However, Brownwood contains both very wealthy and poor people as well.